albertvisser/hotkeys/readme.rst

 - Python
 - PyQt(5) or wxPython (Phoenix) for the GUI part
-- the built in csv and json modules for creating and reading the definition files
+- the built in json module for creating and reading the definition files
 - plugins may use BeautifulSoup (and lxml) for parsing HTML help files